Forgive the long title, but these Regulations are important for Limited Company Contractors (or Personal Service Companies) and agency temps.

 An Employment Business must make sure temporary workers are:

-- Paid for all the work they do (even if they haven’ not received payment from the end-hirer; even if the temp hasn’t got a timesheet authorised by the hirer; or the worker then leaves their employment)
+- Paid for all the work they do (even if they haven’t received payment from the end-hirer; even if the temp hasn’t got a timesheet authorised by the hirer; or the worker then leaves their employment)

 - Paid holidays